foundersandcoders/coursebook/src/course/syllabus/projects/TFB-design/spikes.md

 # Design Week Spikes

-This week, spikes will be in your role groups.
-Your role mentor might be able to give advice on what to focus on.
-Use this as an opportunity to read and explore documentation on a new technology or practice.
-Take a look at our suggestions below for inspiration.
+This week, spikes will be in your project groups.

+Use this as an opportunity to read and explore documentation on a new technology that you might need for your project, or to find a definitive answer for some of the "How might we" questions that came up during the definition workshop.
-## DevOps

-In real world apps there will usually be separate environments for staging, testing and production.
-Look into setting up and maintaining these separate environments.

-## QA

-Continuous Integration was a [spike in database week](../../database/spikes).

-Using this in your project can help to keep consistency in your codebase.
-What GitHub Actions could you set up for a smooth working process?

-You might instead like to look at a new testing framework that we haven't covered on the course.

-## UX

-There are many different approaches to designing intuitive user experiences.

-You might like to look at design practices, systems or a particular library such as Styled Components.

-## Scrum

-It will be important to have a good idea of how you'll work together as a team during the projects.
-There are systems and processes to make working together a smooth process.

-You might like to look at techniques for time estimations, such as PERT Estimation Technique.

-Or you might like to take a deep dive into the Scrum Methodology and the ceremonies which accompany it.
+If you are looking into new tech, here's a checklist to keep in mind during your research.

+- List out your needs, and compare them to a list of the pros and cons of the technology you're looking at.
+- How popular is it?
+How well maintained is it?
+- How good is the documentation?
+What is the learning curve compared to things you have already used?
+- Are there good external learning resources? (look into different media types - eg: video)
+- How much time would go into learning vs implementing?
+- Does it require payment/ does it have limits on usage that would hinder your project?